Gael-Lopes-Da-Silva/MyVscodeConfig/README.md

 ---

 <p align="center">🔌 I just want to share my working environment, so here is my vscode configuration.
-I use vscode because it's simple and elegant.
-I have tried other editors, by the past, like Sublim Text, Atome, and Neovim, but I just can quit vscode.</p>
+I have tried other editors by the past like Sublim Text, Atome, and Neovim but I finaly switched to vscode.</p>

-<p align="center">⚙️ I use the vim keybindings with the <a href="https://marketplace.visualstudio.com/items?itemName=auiworks.amvim">amVim</a> vscode extension, so if you don't want to use it just diseable the extension.
-I have used the <a href="https://marketplace.visualstudio.com/items?itemName=vscodevim.vim">Vim</a> vscode extension by the past, but the performences issues made me changes for amVim. (it's because of my nvim try, that I decided to use a vim keybinding extension for vscode)</p>
+<p align="center">⚙️ I use the vim keybindings, so if you don't want to use it or if you don't know to use it and just want to use normal vscode keybindings, just diseable the vim extension.</p>

-<p align="center">⌨️ I use a bunch of shortcuts to improve my fluidity.
-You can find them below.</p>

 ---